 |Jackie Cooper as Perry White|

 During the entirety of my childhood George Reeves and Noel Neill were the only Superman and Lois Lane I knew.
 Now, rather spontaneously, when I think of Superman and Lois Lane, I can only see Christopher Reeve and Margot Kidder.
 Their performances have blotted out all prior and subsequent incarnations of the characters.
-Both actors are such spot-on, visually witty, temperamentally ideal incarnations of the Superman of the comic, that that have literally become the Superman and Lois of the comics for me.
+Both actors are such spot-on, visually witty, temperamentally ideal incarnations of the characters in the comic, that they have become Superman and Lois for me.

 |Much like Jeremy Irons in David Cronenberg's Dead Ringers, Reeve's dual performance involves a great deal of incredibly subtle shifts in body language that seem to transform his features right before your eyes|